-Cap and gown rental orders will be accepted on the myAU.american.edu portal from March 20 through April 7.
+Cap and gown rental orders will be accepted on the myAU.american.edu portal from late March through April 6.
 Exact fit cannot be guaranteed for late orders.

 All students participating in commencement must rent or purchase academic regalia in the university’s distinctive red, white, and blue colors.
 This regalia includes a cap and gown, and a hood for masters’ and doctoral degree recipients, as determined by the graduate's area of specialty.
 Rental regalia is owned by Herff Jones and was designed specifically for AU.
 Rental or purchase of regalia serves as a student’s registration to participate in commencement.

 Students must complete the Application to Graduate form on the myAU.american.edu portal.
 The application triggers a review of a student's record in order to determine if all degree requirements will be completed at the end of the term.
-Students on track to graduate are deemed eligible to participate in commencement by their academic advisors and eligible students were mailed the Commencement Countdown Postcard on March 20.
+Students on track to graduate are deemed eligible to participate in commencement by their academic advisors and eligible students will receive a commencement countdown postcard in late March.

 Students who cannot complete degree requirements during spring semester are eligible to participate in a later ceremony and must reapply for graduation at the appropriate time.
 Late applications may result in the student's name being omitted from the commencement program and other materials and will delay the student's ability to rent regalia.